Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## Get the current state of the keys

 You can get information about the current state of the keys.
+To do this, you can use the already created properties, or you can call the `IsKeyPressed()` method.

 ```c#
 var isNumLockActive = keyboardListener.IsNumLockActive;